The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 * Souleater combo on 1 target.
 * Stalwart Soul combo (Unleash -> Stalwart Soul) on 2+ targets.
-* Edge of Darkness on 1 target.
+* Edge of Darkness on 1-2 targets.
-* Flood of Darkness on 2+ targets.
+* Flood of Darkness on 3+ targets.
+* Carve and Spit on 1-3 targets.
+* Abyssal Drain on 4+ targets or when healing is needed.
 * Bloodspiller on 1-2 targets.
 * Quietus on 3+ targets.